codepath/android_guides/Using-OkHttp.md

 }
 ```

-OkHttp normally creates a new worker thread to dispatch the network request and uses the same thread
-to handle the response.
-Note that if you need to update any views, you can only make these updates
-on the main UI thread.
-Therefore, you will need to use `runOnUiThread()` or post the result back on the main thread:
+OkHttp normally creates a new worker thread to dispatch the network request and uses the same thread to handle the response.
+It is built primarily for Java libraries so does not handle the Android framework limitations that only permit views to be updated on the main UI thread.
+If you need to update any views, you will need to use `runOnUiThread()` or post the result back on the main thread.
+See [][this guide|Managing-Threads-and-Custom-Services]] for more context.

 ```java
 @Override